tekknolagi/isdt/lecture-notes/2-vcs.md

 Hopefully this illustrates the technical reason why `git revert` creates a new commit instead of rewriting history.
-But there's also a second reason why, which is that an accurate history helps us as developers.
-Seeing a commit followed by a revert tells you what's been tried before, why it failed, and what approach (not) to take if you try it again!
+But there's also a second reason why, which is that an accurate history helps us as developers: just because a commit wasn't perfect doesn't mean it holds no value.
+Keeping reverted commits in the history lets us retry them, reproduce the conditions that led to the revert, and see (in the revert's message) important context about what went wrong.
 So even if it were easy to edit commits, `git revert` would likely work just the same.

 #### Going back in time